Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## Description

 [Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) is an application that acts as a local DNS Privacy stub resolver using DNS-over-TLS.
-Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.
+Stubby encrypts DNS queries sent from a client machine to a DNS Privacy resolver increasing end user privacy.

 The use of Stubby on [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/) is experimental and not endorsed by the firmware developer.
 You can also use this script to uninstall Stubby and remove the changes made during the installation.